AguaClara/Textbook/Sedimentation/Sed_Design.rst

 Sedimentation Tank Summary
 ============================

-You have now been introduced to the AguaClara sedimentation tank in three parts: 1) how water enters the sedimentation tank, 2) how water moves through the sedimentation tank, and 3) how water leaves the sedimentation tank.
+You have now been introduced to the AguaClara sedimentation tank in three parts:

+1) How water enters the sedimentation tank;
+2) How water moves through the sedimentation tank, and;
+3) How water leaves the sedimentation tank.

 This introduction should allow you to understand the components of the sedimentation unit process, the purpose of each component, and AguaClara-specific innovations.

 Let's recap some important points about the sedimentation tank.